lexicalunit/spellbot/README.md

 - `!report`: Report the results of the game you just played.
 - `!team`: Join one of the teams available on your server.
 - `!points`: Find out how many points you currently have.
+- `!block`: Block other users from joining your games.
+- `!unblock`: Unblock previously blocked users.

 When you run the `!lfg` command, SpellBot will post a message for sign ups.